-Creative Digital Media Production Diploma (Film and Television Production)
+Creative Digital Media Production Diploma [Film and Television Production] (double course)

 Exam Board: Pearson; Specification

-Course Entry Requirements: C/4 in English Language GCSE desirable but not essential.
-Students are required to have a level of camera and editing experience, that will be assessed at interview, by submitting a portfolio of two artefacts to KAG or CAR (either web address for online artefacts, DVD, or memory stick).
+Course Entry Requirements: 4 in GCSE English Language desirable but not essential.
+You will be required to show a portfolio of 2 media artefacts (either web address for online artefacts, DVD, or memory stick).

 Length and size of qualification: 2 year double course, equivalent to 2 A levels